Qaura

 Text by Tony Oldham (2002).
 With kind permission.

-The cave connecting the "Inland Sea" with the Mediterranean was formed as a karst cave during the last cold phase of the Ice Ages.
-Blue clay is the foundation of the limestone, and is impermeable to the ground water.
-The water flew above the impermeable layer towards the sea, using pre existing fault lines and forming caves.
-When the climate became warmer, the ice caps and glaciers melted and the sea level rose world wide, even in the Mediterranean.
-So the formerly normal karst cave was filled with sea water flowing into the cave from the lower end.
-A collapse of the ceiling, a doline, now forms the famous pool of sea water.
+The cave connecting the Il-Qawra or Qaura (Inland Sea) with the Mediterranean was formed as a karst cave during the last cold phase of the Ice Ages.
+Blue clay is the foundation of the limestone, and is impermeable to the groundwater.
+The water flew above the impermeable layer towards the sea, using pre-existing fault lines and forming caves.
+When the climate became warmer, the ice caps and glaciers melted and the sea level rose worldwide, even in the Mediterranean.
+So the formerly normal karst cave was filled with seawater flowing into the cave from the lower end.
+A collapse of the ceiling, a doline, now forms the famous pool of seawater.
+It is one of the most famous diving spots on the island.